You are here

 Citation: Shawn Ni, Michael Podgursky, Xiqian Wang (2020).
 Teacher Pension Enhancements and Staffing in an Urban School District.
 CALDER Working Paper No. 240-0620

 Citation: Dan Goldhaber, Cyrus Grout, Kristian Holden (2020).
-A Method for Identifying Salary Spiking: An Assessment of Pensionable Compensation and Reform in Illinois.
-CALDER Working Paper No. 238-0620
+Identifying Teacher Salary Spiking and Assessing the Impact of Pensionable Compensation Reforms in Illinois.
+CALDER Working Paper No. 238-0620-2

 There is growing interest in using measures of teacher applicant quality to improve hiring decisions, but the statistical properties of such measures are poorly understood.
 We present evidence on structured ratings solicited from teacher applicants’ references.
 We find that the reference ratings capture only one underlying dimension of applicant quality, which may indicate a need to broaden the range of questions posed to professional references.
 Point estimates of inter-rater reliability range between 0.23 and 0.31 and are significantly lower for novice applicants.
 It is difficult to judge whether these levels of reliability are high or low in the current context given so little evidence on comparable applicant assessment tools.